diffplug/spotless/plugin-maven/README.md

 ```
 This is useful for disabling the ratchet functionality in child projects where the parent defines a ratchetFrom value.

+### Using `ratchetFrom` on CI systems

+Many popular CI systems (GitHub, GitLab, BitBucket, and Travis) use a "shallow clone".
+This means that `<ratchetFrom>origin/main</ratchetFrom>` will fail with `No such reference`.
+You can fix this by:

+- calling `git fetch origin main` before you call Spotless
+- disabling the shallow clone [like so](https://github.com/diffplug/spotless/issues/710)

 ## `spotless:off` and `spotless:on`

 Sometimes there is a chunk of code  which you have carefully handcrafted, and you would like to exclude just this one little part from getting clobbered by the autoformat.
 Some formatters have a way to do this, many don't, but who cares.
 If you setup your spotless like this: